leo1394/flutter_localizations_plus/README.md

 An enhanced Flutter localization solution that streamlines multilingual integration for seamless app development.

-- `factory`: generates AJAX request functions by api URI name in WYSIWYG style.
-- `mock`: mocking data from a local JSON file for specified requests during development.
-- `silent`: suppress routing redirection for unauthorized or maintenance responses for specified request.
-- request futures functions generated can be accessed by dot notation.

 ## Platform Support

 | Android | iOS | MacOS | Web | Linux | Windows |